 You’re more than halfway, well done.
-Head to Gordon Ramsay’s gastropub (7) The Narrow (above) for pints and posh snacks to celebrate, before heading to Canary Wharf for all manner of eats, including rotisserie chicken at (8) Le Secret des Rôtisseurs – it is a Sunday, after all.
+Head to Gordon Ramsay’s gastropub (7) The Narrow (above) for pints and posh snacks to celebrate, before heading to Canary Wharf for all manner of eats, including fish & chips at (8) Tom's Kitchen Canary Wharf.
 Or if dim sum’s more your thing, head to (9) Royal China as the runners pass Westferry.

 Back in the Square Mile, saunter up to the One New Change mall at St Paul’s and pay your respects to one of the restaurant world’s most committed marathon runners, by pulling up a table at Gordon Ramsay’s (10) Bread Street Kitchen.
 If Jamie Oliver is more your idea of how a celebrity chef should look, the Naked Chef’s original (11) Barbecoa is in the same building.